patoobyte/challenge-openspace-classifier/README.md

 3. The script:
 	- Reads the input file (*new_colleagues.txt*)
+ 	- Asks for user input for table configuration:
+  		- Enter 'd' for default configuration of 6 tables of 4 seats.
+    	- Enter 'c' to enter a custom configuration.
 	- Randomly assigns seats to everyone
 		- If there are not enough seats, the script will end.
 	- Displays the seat arrangement on the console